Handbook for parents & carers

 Lindal and Marton Primary School is a caring school with happy and motivated children.
 It is our purpose to provide a safe, secure and stimulating environment in which each child is valued and encouraged to reach their full potential and experience success.

 Lindal and Marton Primary School is committed to serving its community.
 As a small village school, we understand our responsibility to ensure that our pupils are prepared for a more diverse society.
-The school embraces the belief that our children are at the heart of a wider, ever changing, multi-cultural and multi-faith community and key to growing up as responsible and respectable citizens is the acceptance and promotion of British values.
+The school embraces the belief that our children are at the heart of a wider, ever changing, multi-cultural and multi-faith community and key them growing up as responsible and respectable citizens is the acceptance and promotion of British values.

 Central to the advocacy of British values are the school’s aims, moral values and core learning values.
 All of which are achieved through our ethos, the curriculum and the provision for pupils beyond formal lessons.